damianooldoni/report-inspiratie/README.md

 # report-inspiratie
-We collect reports about the INBO Inspiration Day
+We collect reports about the INBO Inspiration Day.